TnTech-ECE/S25_Team2_MyCapstoneProject/EA.md

   - For each experiment, identify which inventory items were used.
   - Record condition changes (e.g., damaged, consumed, modified).

-- **Final Inventory Check**
-  - At semester's end, all items must be returned or accounted for.
-  - Lab stations must be clean and organized.
-  - Missing items or incomplete documentation will result in **automatic failure of this assignment**.

-### Required Table Format

 | Item # | Description | Quantity | Vendor/Source | Order # / ID | Storage Location (Lab Station / Box #) | Date Acquired | Condition (New/Used) | Notes (Experiment Used, Damaged, Returned) |
 |--------|-------------|----------|---------------|--------------|-----------------------------------------|---------------|----------------------|--------------------------------------------|